• Growth hormone and IGF-1 production decline significantly

 • Immune function wanes (a process called immunosenescence)

-• Cellular repair mechanisms become less efficient
+• cellular wellness mechanisms become less efficient

 • Inflammation increases chronically (inflammaging)